GoogleChrome/lighthouse-ci/docs/getting-started.md

 # If you're already using node to manage your project, add it to your package.json `devDependencies` instead to skip this step.
 npm install -g @lhci/cli@next

+# Run a healthcheck to make sure everything looks good before we run collection.
+lhci healthcheck --fatal

-# Collect Lighthouse reports for our URL
+# Collect Lighthouse reports for our URL.
 lhci collect --url=http://localhost:9000/index.html

 # Assert that the reports look good, this step is configured in the next step.